OctoPrint/OctoPrint/docs/api/general.rst

    Host: example.com
    X-Api-Key: abcdef...

-If it is missing, OctoPrint will directly return a response with status :http:statuscode:`401`.
-If it is included in the request but invalid, OctoPrint will directly return a response with status :http:statuscode:`403`.
+If it is missing or included but invalid, OctoPrint will directly return a response with status :http:statuscode:`401`.

 For testing purposes it is also possible to supply the API key via a query parameter ``apikey``, e.g.